COMMODITIES-Brent crude at 9-month high; soybeans slump

 consecutive week of gains.

-up to three feet (nearly one meter) of snow over the weekend,
+drop up to three feet (nearly one meter) of snow from Friday to

 the northeastern United States.